GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ```

-- Now click `Submit` on the bottom after all your changes.
+- Click `Submit` on the bottom after all your changes

-### 6. Transfer certificates
+### 6. Transfer Certificates

-Now you need to transfer certificates from the first server to the other servers.
+You need to transfer certificates from the first server to the other servers.

 - It's necessary to copy certificates from the primary server we installed Gluu on and replace the certificates in `/etc/certs/` on the other servers.